DHS-CP/CollegeApp_LS_CL_HE_AS/README.md

 MVP to MVC.
 (NOTE: Friday's quiz include questions on variable scope in Java)

-Team member roles in assignment: (Who did what)
+Team member roles in assignment:

+We each worked collaboratively throughtout the activity.
-Key Lessons learned:

-Summarize what you think important teaching points from the lesson were.
+Key Lessons learned: Summarize what you think important teaching points from the lesson were.
 Be sure to include something from each part (I-V)

+Part I:

+Part II:

+Part III:

+Activity Questions:

+#36:

+#37:

 Conclusion Questions